cometbft/cometbft/spec/abci/abci++_app_requirements.md

 Condition (a) mandates that `CheckTx` on a transaction never changes its result, in other words, that the checks implemented are stateless (e.g., well-formedness, signature verification).
 Condition (b) states that, if the transaction stays in the mempool long enough, it will eventually fail `CheckTx` forever.
+Condition (b) is aiming at `CheckTx` implementations that read the blockchain's state.
 Finally, note that Requirement 13 is local to process *p*, i.e., no restrictions are made across different correct processes.
 So we could have that this is true:
 *OK(CheckTxCode<sub>tx,p,t</sub>) &#8800; OK(CheckTxCode<sub>tx,q,t</sub>)*